-I don’t need to tell you that the best way to generate more leads and business is through word of mouth.
-This tried and true method has worked for lawyers and law firms for as long as there have been lawyers.
-The difference is that this used to be the actual word of mouth where two people physically near each other spoke to one another.
-Today online reviews are the new word of mouth method.
+I don’t need to tell you that the best way to generate more referrals and new clients for your law practice is through word of mouth.
+This tried and true method of law firm marketing has worked for lawyers and law firms for as long as there have been lawyers.
+The difference is that this used to be the actual word of mouth where two people physically near each other gave personal recommendations.
+Today online reviews and a Google search are the new word of mouth method.

 These days word of mouth is digital.
 People head online and leave reviews or posts on social media about their experiences.
-By understanding this method of communication, you can generate more leads for your law firm.
+By understanding this method of communication, you can better manage your online reputation.

 Why Should I Care About Online Reviews?

 Search engines use online reviews to help rank search results.
 While it isn’t the only factor considered, it’s in the top three.
-So if you want more search visibility, you need to rack up more positive reviews.
+So if you want a better online presence, you need to rack up more positive reviews.

-People head online to read reviews before making a purchase.
-If you want more people to seriously consider your law firm, you need to have positive online reviews.
+People head online to read testimonials before making a purchase.
+If you want more prospective clients to seriously consider your law firm, you need to have positive online reviews.
 Both negative and lack of reviews are a deterrent.

 Now to the important question, how do you get more positive reviews?